Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 • How do their security features compare?

-• Do these wallets have vulnerabilities, or have they been hacked?
+• Do these wallets have vulnerabilities, and have they been hacked?

 • What happens if your wallet is lost or stolen?